 Also, a very interesting phenomenon of the discharge asymmetry with respect to the change of poles was observed.
+In the case of Negative external charge the straight bluish-lilac discharge takes place, while in the case of Positive external charge - the "spread" yellow discharge.
 We explained it by the specific ionic structure properties of a soap film.